 South Wood County Humane Society’s caring and dedicated staff are here to serve our communities stray and unwanted animals.

-Pet Care Coordinator – Beth Peabody
+Director of Animal Care – Beth Peabody

 I started at the Humane Society in 2006!
 I have seen everything from 98 surrendered puppy mill dogs to a stray, standoffish German Shepherd, who now lives on a 200+ acre ranch spoiled by horses and children.
 I have chased down dogs in the freezing cold and tried to capture a crane with an arrow through its belly on the hottest day.
 I wouldn’t change a thing!
 I live with 7 dogs (2 senior Great Danes, 2 middle aged Shepherds, 1 Australian Shepherd, 1 Shiba Inu and 1 West Highland Terrier) and 8 cats of all different ages.
 I am forever grateful and honored to be part of this amazing place and I hope you will stop by the shelter and witness the magic that is South Wood County Humane Society.

 I am a lifelong Wisconsin Rapids native.
 I have always had a very strong passion for animals.
 Throughout the years, my family has adopted three dogs and one cat from the South Wood County Humane Society.
 Between my family and myself, we have four dogs (a dachshund/terrier, two golden doodles, and a golden retriever) and four cats (domestic short hairs).
 I hope that in my role at the Humane Society, I can help these loving animals find their forever homes and bring happiness to the families that take them home.

 Kennel Manager – Jessie Shearier